wp-plugins/facelift-image-replacement/trunk/readme.txt

 * Configuration of Facelift from admin panel ~v0.7
 * User defined element replacement ~v0.8
 * Quick Effects (require ImageMagick)
+* Reduce number of fonts that come with plugin
+* Easy addition of your own fonts - just drop in fonts folder and configure from admin panel
+* Selection of what fonts to use
 * More...

+== Development Version ==

+* Always the latest code
+* May be buggy - actually probably is
+* Please remove existing version before install development version